JaranOlsen/Planet/deliberatepractice/src/md/interventions.md

 ---

-# Empathic Validation
+# Empathic Affirmation and Validation

-Empathic Validation (Empathic Affirmation)
+Empathic Affirmation and Validation
 ==========================================================================
 **Summary:** Explicitly legitimize the client’s feelings in context.
 “It makes sense.”